What tests do I need to take to enter BYU Hawaii?

 Arriving data is related to your moving date.
 Please visit BYU – Hawaii Housing Department for more information.

 Students can pay payment by either In-person payments or Credit Card payment.
-Click here for more information.
+Please refer to theCashier's office for more information.

 Laie, Hawaii (population 7,000) is situated 35 miles north of Honolulu on the island of Oahu.
 The 100-acre campus is nestled between lush mountains and ideal shoreline.